hashicorp/waypoint/contrib/waypoint-local/README.md

 # Run Waypoint server and a single runner locally

-Sometimes it's easier to just the process locally for development.
+Sometimes it's easier to run the process locally for development.
 These scripts will start up a local waypoint server and runner for dev.

 The shutdown scripts will attempt to stop the server and runner gracefully with